styx-static/styx/readme.md

 $ styx --help
 ```

-Note: When using a version of styx that is different of the one in the system active nixpkgs, call to `pkgs.styx-themes.*` might not work as versions will differ.
-In this case themes should be fetched directly with `fetchGit` or similar.

 ## Examples

 The official styx site is an example of a basic software site with release news.
 It have some interesting features like: